 De-noising the active magnetic receiving antenna.

-- RF noises which possibly are induced onto the OUTside of the coaxial cable screening, can travel to the antenna unit PCB ground connection.
-From
+RF noises induced onto the OUTside of the coaxial cable screening, can travel to the antenna unit PCB ground

-there they will, through the INside of the coax cable, run back to the
+there they will travel through the INside of the coax cable towards the

 - If grounding via the antenna mast is impossible, the receiver MUST be